Hidnish/Milestone-Project-2-Kyoto/README.md

 #### Overview

-> This is "Kyoto Day'n'Night", a project developed with the aim of promoting Kyoto as a destination for people traveling through Japan or simply interested in visiting the country in the future.
-The major theme of the website is the division between day (historical sites and parks) and night (restaurants and bars) activities to facilitate the website navigation.
+This is "Kyoto Day'n'Night", a project developed with the aim of promoting Kyoto as a destination for people traveling through Japan or simply interested in visiting the country in the future.
+The major theme of the website is the division between day activities(historical sites and parks) and night activities (restaurants and bars) to facilitate the website navigation.

 ---

 #### User Stories